 By Market Wire, October 03, 2013, 09:46:00 AM EDT

-- More than three-quarters are spending either the same or more on vacations, entertainment, and clothing than before 2008
+- They are spending more on entertainment, travel and club memberships than before September 2008

-In terms of where they are investing their money, the country's affluent are most bullish about the technology (80 percent), energy (77 percent) and health (77 percent) sectors.
-They are least optimistic about the outlook for the manufacturing (50 percent), agricultural (46 percent) and mining (33 percent) sectors.
+- They are most bullish about the technology (80 percent), health (78 percent) and energy (77 percent) sectors and least optimistic about the prospects for the manufacturing (50 percent), agricultural (46 percent) and mining (43 percent) sectors.

 - Entertainment and leisure activities (86 percent)

 - Clothing and accessories (77 percent)

 About BMO Private Bank, a Part of BMO Financial Group

 BMO Private Bank offers a comprehensive range of wealth management services that include investment advisory, trust, banking and financial planning to meet the financial needs of high net worth clients.
 Through integrated teams of experienced financial professionals, BMO Private Bank helps its clients realize their financial and lifestyle goals with solutions that are custom tailored and delivered with the highest level of personalized service.

 BMO Private Bank is a brand name used in the United States by BMO Harris Bank N.A.
 Member FDIC.
 Not all products and services are available in every state and/or location.